 Possibility of the spinal cord or herniated disc injury while jumping on a trampoline

-When you jump on an adult-sized trampoline, it is natural to injure your spine.
+When you jump on trampoline/rebounder, it is natural to injure your spine.
 In different types of falls, the extent of wounds may vary, resulting in paralysis, quadriplegia, or even death.
 Permanent spinal cord damage is also possible.

 When someone falls off a trampoline, his spine is injured, but he still feels and moves to some degree.
 This is called a partial injury.
 Those who experience a severe spinal cord injury, on the other hand, are unable to move or feel in any way under the damaged area.